The Einstein formula, a relation between mass and energy

 The E in Einstein’s famous equation E=MC² represents this internal energy (sometimes referred to as the mass energy) :

 This energy is equivalent to the mass M of an object multiplied by the square of the speed of light c.
-The value of c, some 300 million metres per second, is one of the largest and most impressive natural constants.
+The value of c, some 300 million meters per second, is one of the largest and most impressive natural constants.
 The multiplying factor of c to the square is therefore enormous.
 It needs only takes minuscule changes in the value of M to generate the energies we see in our chimneys, the engines of our cars, or even in our factories.

 Bound nucleons in nuclei lose weight